 Where Does it Snow in December

-Obviously, it’s hard to say what’s going to happen, every December is different, but these 11 destinations have great potential for winter snow.
+Obviously, it’s hard to say what’s going to happen; every December is different, but these 10 destinations have great potential for winter snow.

 1. Munich, Germany

-Alternative markets like the Pink Christmas Market and Tollwood Winter Festival are other options.
+Alternative markets like the Pink Christmas Market and Tollwood Winter Festival are other fun options.

 When the temperature drops a little too low for comfort, head to the museum quarter to experience old, new and modern art at the Pinakotheken (Alte, Neue und Moderne).

-Follow that with some of the best shopping in Europe and a touristy dinner at the famous Hofbrauhaus beer hall, inclusive of live cheesy Bavarian music.
+Follow that with some of the best shopping in Europe and a touristy dinner at the famous Hofbrauhaus beer hall, including live cheesy Bavarian music.

 2. Ohrid, North Macedonia